-The Division offers authorized training for the following certification exams: A+, Microsoft Certified Professional (MCP), Microsoft Certified Systems Administrator (MCSA), Cisco Certified Network Associate (CCNA), Cisco Certified Network Professional (CCNP), Certified Novell Administrator (CNA), Certified Novell Engineer (CNE), Microsoft Office Specialist (MOS) and various Digital Media certifications.
+The Division offers authorized training for certification exams like the following: A+ Microsoft Certified Professional (MCP), Microsoft Certified Systems Administrator (MCSA), Cisco Certified Network Associate (CCNA), Cisco Certified Network Professional (CCNP), Certified Novell Administrator (CNA), Certified Novell Engineer (CNE), Microsoft Office Specialist (MOS) and various Digital Media certifications.

-The Accounting, Business Administration, Business Management, Marketing, Human Resource, and Paralegal/Legal Assisting majors are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland Park, Kansas 66213.
+The Accounting, Business Administration, Business Management, Marketing, and Human Resource majors are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland Park, Kansas 66213.

 The Electronic Engineering Technology and Mechanical Engineering Technology majors are accredited by the Technology Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.
 The Paralegal/Legal Assisting program is approved by The American Bar Association, 321 N. Clark Street, Chicago, IL 60610.